ekky1328/node-express-puppeteer-pdf-example/README.md

 # Puppeteer PDF Example

-This is a Docker example of using Puppeteer to Generate PDF Documents.
+This is a Docker example of using Puppeteer to Generate PDF Documents, there are some bonus stuff in this that could be adjusted to be really useful:

+- Base64 to HTML PDF Generation
+- Route Protection with API

 ![Animated example of this app](/public/example.gif)